Genival

 Analysis of PDE

-I'm interested in nonlinear elliptic problems, in particular, variational equations and topics related to existence and regularity of solutions.
+I'm interested in nonlinear elliptic PDEs and elliptic systems, problems related to existence and regularity of solutions.

 Hodge theory & Complex Algebraic Geometry